-For rescued or nervous dogs, crate training can also provide your pup with a safe place to retreat to should he become overwhelmed by your bustling household.
-It can also become a place of comfort during stressful events such as during fireworks or thunderstorms.
+For rescued or nervous dogs, crate training can also provide your pup with a safe place to retreat to should they become overwhelmed by your bustling household.
+It can also become a place of comfort during stressful events such as firework celebrations or thunderstorms.

 Choose the Right Crate

 To ensure success in crate training, it’s crucial to choose the right crate.
 Crates come in a wide variety of sizes and materials, so you’ll need to decide what works best for your unique dog.